-The Downland Partnership are regularly involved with interesting structures or buildings.
+The Downland Partnership are regularly involved with a wide variety of interesting structures or buildings, old and new.

-Downland has been awarded the precise survey work at the National Trust's Clandon Park.
-The Stately home was unfortunately the victim of a major fire in April 2015.
-Now that the careful clearance of the material and debris from the fire and the initial stabilisation of the building is complete, Downland will be providing high-resolution orthophoto elevations and line drawings of each internal wall as well as floor plans and the topographical survey of the surrounding grounds.
+Downland have recently undertaken a precise survey of the National Trust's Clandon Park building.
+The stately home was unfortunately the victim of a major fire in April 2015.
+Following the careful clearance of the material and debris from the fire and the initial stabilisation of the building, Downland has provided high-resolution orthophoto elevations and line drawings of each internal wall as well as floor plans and the topographical survey of the surrounding grounds.
 Further details of the trust's major restoration project can be found at this external link.

 The Downland Partnership undertook a major survey of Lord Nelson's Flagship HMS Victory, commissioned by The Museum of the Royal Navy, BAE systems & Fenton Holloway.
 The survey is the first step in a 13 year £35 million conservation project, creating a record of its condition, a BIM model for the ongoing restoration and also a basis for further structural analysis.
 The project broke new ground for us in being both the most comprehensive survey and the largest contract undertaken to date.
 A very detailed internal and external 3D model was created including full 360Deg high-definition photographs.
 Some numbers are: 1220 laser scans, 250 Spheron HDR images, 50,000 elements modelled to create the entire HMS Victory model.